- Section 1. Membership

-Attendance at such meetings should be approved in advance by a majority vote of the voting Board members at a regularly scheduled meeting.
-Since attendance at such conferences is voluntary, members will not receive per diem payment for participation in such, but will be reimbursed for expenses in accordance with State Fiscal Rules.
+Attendance at such meetings, requesting payment of registration and expense reimbursement should be approved in advance by a majority vote of the voting Board members at a regularly scheduled meeting.
+Since attendance at such conferences is voluntary, members will not receive per diem payment for participation in such but will be reimbursed for expenses in accordance with State Fiscal Rules.

 The Board may adopt written policies, rules, and regulations consistent with statutes for the efficient organization and operation of the System.